The Cost Of Anxiety, Panic Attacks, and Anxiety Disorders. Chronic Anxiety can have a huge impact on an individual’s day to day life.

 1. Understand what anxiety is- taking the FEAR out of their experiences, feelings is so important.

 2. Teach them how to RELAX, switch off from the “anxiety response” and “stress response” into the “relaxed response”

 4. For clients with post traumatic stress or trauma a little extra support with for example a flower essence analysis and prescription.
-We can assist the mental, emotional and physical body release old trauma from the cellular memory.
+We can assist the mental, emotional, and physical body to release old trauma from the cellular memory.

-5. And other highly effective Anxiety & Stress Management strategies which encourages healthier lifestyle changes.
+5. And other highly effective Anxiety & Stress Management strategies which encourage healthier lifestyle changes.